 Here’s a recent shoot for an aircraft leasing company, Seraph Aviation who are based in Dublin.
-This involved a shooting staff portraits and their premises over 2 days – a commercial photographers typical assignment
+This involved shooting staff portraits and their premises over 2 days – a commercial photographers typical assignment

 The offices are bright and airy which meant I was able to utilise the option of combining ambient light with flash, alternating between using each as a main light and the other as a ‘fill’ light.
-This can be very troublesome or work very well indeed.
+This can be very troublesome, or work very well indeed.
 Its fair to say it worked out nicely here.

-I used a Bowens Monobloc on a Wafer 140 softbox, a new piece of kit imported in from the U.S. Its a very large light-fitting and gives an incredibly soft light to a very large area, and its ideal for environmental portraits and rooms as well as a brolly and barn-door where needed, with copious amounts of reflectors.
+I used a Bowens Monobloc on a Wafer 140 softbox, a new piece of kit imported from the U.S. Its a very large light-fitting and gives an incredibly soft light to a very large area, and its ideal for environmental portraits and rooms, as well as a brolly and barn-door where needed, with copious amounts of reflectors.

 For processing I applied a desaturated tone with a slight increase in contrast in Adobe Lightroom.
-I also reduced the levels of certain colours in photos across the range and did some individual retouching on specific photos removing certain blemishes.
+I also reduced the levels of certain colours in photos across the range and did some individual retouching on specific photos removing some blemishes.

 Comments are closed.